 STABILIZATION (Flowers & Foliage)

-When it comes to the lifespan of a moss wall, factors like exposure to sun, humidity and human-touch play MORE of a role than the preservation or stabilization process.
-Even though preservation essentially leaves the plants “frozen in time,” some can lighten, darken, perfume, bow or twist over several years.
-Which is only further proof that a 100% natural process is still going to leave room for a plant to do what it finds to be inherently natural.
+When it comes to the lifespan of a moss wall, factors like exposure to sunlight, humidity and human touch play more of a role than the preservation or stabilization process.
+Even though preservation essentially leaves the plants “frozen in time,” exposure to these elements can cause some to lighten, darken, perfume, bow or twist over several years.
+Which just serves as a reminder that these are indeed real plants, and they will still react to their environment.